uofc-tboyko/cpsc-329-project/README.md

 The main.pdf file in the RSAinfo folder contains the lab instructions, and the python files are in the python folder :).

 There is also a folder ModularInfo.
 We began adding some information on modular arithmetic and its properties, however it is currently unfinished.
 However, it may provide a good starting point for someone who is unfamiliar with modular arithmetic.
+The pdf file is located in this folder.